-- 1. Child in Care (looked after children) and previously looked after children including those previously in state care outside of England. - 2.
-Children who attend Cobbs Infant School.
-For the admissions year 2025-26 - pupils on roll as at 1st December 2023 will be considered first - children admitted after 1st December 2023 will be considered second - 3.
-Siblings (pupils with elder brothers or sisters already attending the preferred academy and expected to continue at the academy in the following school year).
-This includes full, half or step-brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - 4.
-Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular academy, which, in the Admission Authority's view, justifies admission to the preferred academy.
-The Admissions Authority if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - 5.
-Children of staff where the member of staff has been employed by the relevant academy for two or more years at the time at which the application for admission to the academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
-Pupils living nearest to the academy measured as a direct distance from the child's permanent place of residence to the academy measured using a geographical Information address point system based on the local and property gazetteer.
+- Appleton Thorn Primary Academy - Dallam Community Primary School - Great Sankey Primary academy - Meadowside Community Primary and Nursery Academy - Penketh South Primary Academy - 1.
+Child in Care (looked after children) and previously looked after children including those previously in state care outside of England\. - 2.
+Siblings (pupils with elder brothers or sisters already attending the preferred academy and expected to continue at the academy in the following academy year).
+This includes full, half or step-brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - 3.
+Children who attend the nursery attached to the academy for a minimum of 15 hours per week (where relevant). - 4.
+Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular academy, which, in the Admissions Authority's view, justifies admission to the preferred academy.
+The Admissions Authority, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - 5.
+Children of staff where the member of staff has been employed by the relevant academy for two or more years at the time at which the application for admission to the academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

+6. Pupils living nearest to the academy measured as a direct distance from the child's permanent place of residence to the academy measured using a geographical Information address point system based on the local and property gazetteer.
 This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the academy.

-A child in care is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions under section 22(1) of the Children Act 1989 at the time of making the application to the academy.
+\A child in care is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions under section 22(1) of the Children Act 1989 at the time of making the application to the academy.